Changes in delivery days as of July 18, 2017

 What does the change mean in practice?

-In conjunction with the service reforms due to begin in March 2017, basic deliveries on Tuesdays will continue to cover the majority of newspapers as well as parcels, express letters, international letter items and laboratory items.
+In conjunction with the service reforms due to begin in March 2017, basic deliveries on Tuesdays will continue to cover the majority of newspapers as well as parcels, express letters and laboratory items.

 Following the implementation of the reforms, Tuesday deliveries will no longer cover magazines, advertisements, letters and free publications, provided that all early-week items have been delivered on Monday.
 Outgoing letters and parcels will be picked up as usual.